melindachang/deneote.nvim/README.md

   [ripgrep](https://github.com/BurntSushi/ripgrep) (or Neovim plugins like [oil.nvim](https://github.com/stevearc/oil.nvim)) are familiar and plenty robust.
-- **Standard-agnostic.** The basic functionality of Deneote is compatible with any file type, so it can be easily configured to fit your preferred standard, or switch between them based on user input.
-(Adding fully-featured support is largely a matter of generating format-specific metadata.)
+- **Standard agnosticism.** Deneote's most elementary naming tools are compatible with any file type, so it can be easily configured to fit your preferred plain text standard, or switch between them based on user input.
+  (Adding fully-featured support is a matter of interfacing with format-specific metadata.)

 ## Roadmap

 - [x] Redesign component system and clean up API
 - [x] Add suggestions for persistent keywords
-- [ ] Add (bulk) renaming of existing files
+- [ ] Add (bulk) renaming of existing files from metadata
 - [ ] Add search within files, equiv. `denote-dired`
-- [ ] Add support for other plain text standards
+- [ ] Add support for other file types
     - [ ] org
     - [ ] Markdown + YAML
     - [ ] Markdown + TOML
-    - [ ] Add fallback behavior for "unsupported" filetypes
+    - [ ] Add fallback behavior for "unsupported" file types
 - [ ] Add much more granular configuration of plugin behaviors
   - [ ] Allow users to pass in their own hooks to handle unsupported file formats